 This state of depression commonly follows diseases, such as influenza and hepatitis, and sometimes, childbirth in women.
 Biologically depression is also a symptom of some physical disorders such as anemia and electrolyte imbalance.

 2. Reactive depression:

 This is a state of depression which descends following some form of environmental stress in the life of the sufferer.
 Disappointment in life is a common precipitating factor.
 The particular circumstances which lead on to depression, for one person depend on his individual personality, strengths and weaknesses.
 Common precipitating causes may include unhappiness in marriage, failure of business enterprise, academic under-achievement or failure, response to the pain and disability of a physical illness, etc. This form of depression is especially common following sudden and unexpected failure in life.

 3. Drug-induced depression:

+There are new trends that make managing depression an evolving challenge.
 This is a form of depression, which has become far more common in recent years, as many more powerful drugs and medicines are being prescribed.
 A wide variety of drugs, such as anti-hypertensive agents (prescribed for blood pressure), sedatives, and anti-anxiety drugs, anti-psychotic drugs, and stimulants and appetite suppressant drugs.
 There are some others also: Indomethacin prescribed for arthritis, sulphonamides for dysentery, and other infections, levodopa for Parkinson’s disease, and oral contraceptives for prevention of pregnancy may produce depression.